Are you ready to celebrate Christmas at Disney Springs?

 Themed Holiday Dining Experiences in Disney Springs:

-- Breakfast with Santa at T-rex on December 11th
+- T-Rex Cafe Breakfast with Santa on December 9th and 10th

 What to Know Before Your Visit to Disney Springs